winitzki/scall/tutorial/programming_dhall.md

 We kept just two built-in types (`Nat` and `Text`) with some infix operations, in order to show how such features are implemented.

-### Syntax and parsing
+### Syntax and parsing into the syntax tree

-The syntax is described in the ABNF format:
+The syntax of nano-Dhall is described in the ABNF format.
+This is a greatly simplified version of `dhall.abnf`.

+The main entry point is `complete-expression`.

 ```
 complete-expression = whsp expression whsp

+; optional whitespace: zero or more whitespace-chunk
+whsp = *whitespace-chunk

+; nonempty whitespace: one or more whitespace-chunk
+whsp1 = 1*whitespace-chunk

 whitespace-chunk =
       " "
     / tab
     / end-of-line

-; optional whitespace: zero or more whitespace-chunk
-whsp = *whitespace-chunk

-; nonempty whitespace: one or more whitespace-chunk
-whsp1 = 1*whitespace-chunk

 expression =
   lambda whsp "(" whsp identifier whsp ":" whsp expression whsp ")" whsp arrow whsp expression